Brankale/Nintendo-DS-Lite-colorspace/README.md

 Expected sRGB white point coords are (0.197830, 0.468320) so the offset is (-0.000080, 0.001018).

-The u' coordinate's offset is lower than the absolute error (i.e. 0.000080 < 0.0004375) so we can take the raw data.
+The u' coordinate's offset is lower than the absolute error (i.e. |-0.000080| < 0.0004375) so we can take the raw data.

-The v' coordinate's offset is greater than the absolute error (i.e. 0.001018 > 0.0004453) so we must apply a small correction to the values.
+The v' coordinate's offset is greater than the absolute error (i.e. |0.001018| > 0.0004453) so we must apply an offset of -0.001018.

+> [!WARNING]
+> Is it fine to offset the data or is better a scaling approach?

 \- | u' | v'
 --- | --- | ---